A reading from the gospel according to Luke 4:24-30:

 Reflection: Openness to receive God’s word

 Who could believe that a boy who grew up in our neighborhood is actually the Messiah?
-This question must in the mind of the people of Nazareth during the time of Jesus.
+This question must be in the mind of the people of Nazareth during the time of Jesus.
 They knew Him personally.
-In fact, they were very familiar with Him so that when they heard about Him performing miracles in some distant towns, they raised their eyebrows and waited for Him to do the same things in their town.
-Alas, it doesn’t work that way.
+They were very familiar with Him so when they heard about Him performing miracles in some distant towns, they raised their eyebrows and waited for Him to do the same things in their town.
+Alas, it didn’t work that way.
 Too often, familiarity breeds contempt.

-Without this attitude of openness, even Jesus passes by in our midst, we cannot recognize Him.
-It’s because we are too familiar with some doctrinal teachings about Him that we have put Him in a box.
+Without this attitude of openness, we cannot recognize Jesus even if He passes by in our midst.
+It’s because we are already too familiar with some doctrinal teachings about Him that we have put Him in a box.
 In the mind of many people, there is a caricature of God or a Messiah.
 In other words, man has created their own god.
 This is the tragedy when the mystery of God is lost to many people.

 For further reflection, go here.